MaraxD/proiectING/README.md

 `python3 script.py deployK --deploymentFile deployment.yaml --serviceName flask-service`

 # CI/CD on cloud
 Next up, we made use of the Azure Devops to create a pipeline that does the exact thing explained above.
-The pipeline also creates a Container Instance in Azure for the app and a Kubernetes cluster (we could've done that directly from the GUI, but we chose to complicate our lives hihi)
+The pipeline also creates a container instance in Azure for the app and a Kubernetes cluster (we could've done that directly from the GUI, but we chose to complicate our lives hihi)

 <img width="240" alt="image" src="https://user-images.githubusercontent.com/76562302/232205199-718c8187-95eb-488f-89d9-74d3de7926d6.png" style="display:inline" >             <img width="244" alt="image" src="https://user-images.githubusercontent.com/76562302/232205049-7896c881-1db7-4148-99c9-2a6497f6fcb5.png" style="display:inline"> <img width="226" alt="image" src="https://user-images.githubusercontent.com/76562302/232205099-49a4c5cd-5646-4504-9079-c8c18800ff61.png" style="display:inline">